TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/alchemy-db-restore-performance-stuck.md

 - Confirm that the service tier selected as the target can handle the storage needed for the Azure SQL Database.
 - When restoring to an Elastic Pool confirm that it has enough storage available for the database being restore.
-    - Considere restoring the Azure SQL Database as a single database and them move it to the Elastic Pool
+    - Consider restoring the Azure SQL Database as a single database and them move it to the Elastic Pool